Active galactic nucleus jet feedback in hydrostatic halos: Model and Simulation Setup

 \subsubsection{TNG kinetic winds}

 As a comparison with established models that were previously used in cosmological simulations, we run simulations using the kinetic wind model of \citet{weinberger17}.
 Unlike in the cosmological context, we enforce the model to be always in kinetic wind and never in thermal mode.
 This is done because the kinetic wind mode has been shown to be the dominant one in quenching of massive galaxies and keeping galaxies quiescent \citep{weinberger18}.
 The kinetic wind mode is thus also responsible for reducing cooling flows.
-In cosmological simulations, the model measures the surrounding dark matter velocity dispersion which impacts the duty cycle and ensures super-virial specific energies in the feedback injection in all halos, independent of mass \citep[Equation 13 of][]{weinberger17}.
-Since the setup used in this study does not contain live dark matter particles, we set the dark matter velocity dispersion to a value of $3.3\times10^2$~km~s$^{-1}$.
-The free parameters \citep[nomenclature of][]{weinberger17} are:

-The reorientation factor $f_\text{re}$ dictates the energy per injection event (relative to the specific energy defined by the dark matter velocity dispersion), $n_\text{ngb}$ denotes the SPH kernel weighted number of cells enclosed in the injection region. $\epsilon_\text{f,kin}$ is the fraction of accreted rest mass energy converted to feedback and is the same for both self-regulated runs, \simname{tng} and \simname{jet}.
-In summary, the parameters are close, but not identical to IllustrisTNG.